codeschool-projects/CodeBreakerProject/README.md

 # Live Demo

-[Check out this link] (#) to see a working version of this project.
+[Check out this link] (https://codeschool-projects.github.io/CodeBreakerProject/) to see a working version of this project.
 Feel free to alter and expand on this project to make your own twist on the Code Breaker game once you've completed the steps.

 You'll build a Code Breaker game that you can play and show off to others as an example of your abilities in Javascript.

 # Setup Instructions

 Once you have cloned the forked repository, go into the directory containing the project and look for the `/src` directory.
 This is the directory where you will be making changes when you start the following step-by-step instructions.
-You can simply open those files in a text editor to get started.
+You can simply open those files in any text editor to get started.

-In this project, all of your changes will happen in the file called `/src/assets/main.js`.
+In this project, all of your changes will happen in the `/src/assets/main.js` file.

 # Tasks